Overview

 -

-The next generation of avocado crop improvement
+The next generation of horticultural crop improvement

 Our Lab in QAAFI has been part of a large effort sequencing the genomes of major sub-tropical fruit crops including avocado.
-We have developed a DNA marker set that can distinguish avocado cultivars available in Australia – this is important for industry to be able to rapidly identify and track plants.
-We are also producing the first chromosome level genome for avocado, set to signfcantly enhance future assisted breeding and gene-editing tech for avocado.
-Combining our world-leading strengths in avocado tissue culture innovation and genomics, this project will develop novel platform technologies for avocado crop improvement exploring options for mutatgenesis breeding and gene-editing.
-The outcomes if successfull could be a game changer for avocado crop development into the future.
+Combining our world-leading strengths in tissue culture innovation with genetics, projects are available to develop novel platform technologies for crop improvement exploring options for mutatgenesis breeding and gene-editing.
+The outcomes if successfull could be a game changer for horticultural crop development into the future.

 Supervision history